-In life people want shortcuts – I think that’s the reason rules of thumb find some place in once life.
-These financial planning rules of thumb are very basic & not at all full-proof as requirement of 2 different people can never be same.
+In life people want shortcuts – I think that’s the reason rules of thumb find someplace in one life.
+These thumb rules for financial planning are very basic & not at all full-proof as the requirements of 2 different people can never be the same.
 They can just give you some idea but important financial decisions should not be taken on basis of these.
 Editor of The Journal of Financial Planning (US), once noted that “Rules of thumb are for people who want to decide things without thinking about them.”
-But still it will be unfair to suggest ignoring all of them.
+But still, it will be unfair to suggest ignoring all of them.

 1. What should be my asset allocation or how much equity should I have?

-This is the most common rule of thumb which is used in investment world.
-Rule says Equity percentage in your portfolio should be equal to 100 minus your age or in other words debt should be equal to your age.
+This is the most common rule of thumb which is used in the investment world.
+The rule says Equity percentage in your portfolio should be equal to 100 minus your age or in other words, debt should be equal to your age.
 For eg if you are 30 you should have 30% of your investments in debt & 70% (100 – your age) in equity.
-This doesn’t take care of risk appetite, risk tolerance or how far your goals are.
+This doesn’t take care of risk appetite, risk tolerance, or how far your goals are.

-2. How much emergency fund I should have?
+2. How much emergency funds I should have?

-Emergency Fund helps people in case of sudden loss of income, medical emergency etc. Thumb rule says one should have emergency fund equal to 3 to 6 months of monthly expenses.
-You can keep it at 3 month if you are a government servant but in case of private job or profession you should keep it on the higher side of the range.
-Make sure you don’t use this amount for day to day needs/wants.
-For retired person emergency fund should be equal to 1 year of expense.
+Emergency Fund helps people in case of a sudden loss of income, medical emergency, etc. The Thumb rules say one should have an emergency fund equal to 3 to 6 months of monthly expenses.
+You can keep it at 3 months if you are a government servant but in the case of a private job or profession, you should keep it on the higher side of the range.
+Make sure you don’t use this amount for day-to-day needs/wants.
+For a retired person, an emergency fund should be equal to 1 year of expense.

 Retirement rules of thumb

 3. How much money will I need in retirement or how much corpus I should build?